Team-Nutshell/nutshellengine-docs/_sources/types/Script/raycast/index.rst.txt

 Returns
 -------

 A :doc:`/types/RaycastInformation/index` containing information about the intersection.
-If there is no intersection between the ray and the shape, ``RaycastInformation::hasIntersected`` will be ``false``.
+If there is no intersection between the ray and the collider, ``RaycastInformation::hasIntersected`` will be ``false``.